Want to subscribe or read more information about Legalsounds? Visit their website for more information, and subscribe if you like!

 Paying on LegalSounds is organized through 2 different credit card processing companies that accept all popular credit cards and use high security standards such as SSL encrypted datatraffic when processing your transaction.

 All customers can try the service for a test drive and get a free download without ever offering credit card information.
-If you really want to use the LegalSounds service but not your credit card, you can even pay by
+If you really want to use the LegalSounds service but not your credit card, you can even pay byphone.
+Just open up a connection to a paid telephone number in your country for 15 minutes and your account balance is upgraded!

 The music catalogue of LegalSounds consists of all new artists, albums, charts and more.
 Even artists like the Beatles and Rolling Stones are present.
 And of course all new music off the charts.